JackWilkin/MafiaParty2.0/README.md

 # MafiaParty2.0
-Mafia Party but with Sockets
+Mafia Party but with Sockets.
+Run app in multiple tabs to see live updates

 To Run: